6 Time Management Activities & Tips for Employees

 Psychologist Dr. Larry Rosen, in a Harvard Business Review article, explains that our brains operate in 90-minute rest-activity cycles.
 That is, we can really only focus for 90 minutes before our brains need to rest.
 However, resting can come in many forms like taking a walk, eating a snack, or shifting to an easier task.

 Dr. Rosen recommends that for every 90 minutes of working (particularly with technology), you should take at least a 10-minute break.
-Some researchers suggest taking as many as 20-30 minutes to let your brain recharge.
+Some researchers suggest taking as long as 20-30 minutes to let your brain recharge.
 Doing so will help you keep your energy and focus up, even during the low points of your circadian rhythm.

 #4 Schedule quiet hours.

 While open office arrangements may support group collaboration and comradery, they sometimes make for distracting, difficult work environments.
 According to a survey published in Medium, 58 percent of high-performing employees need more private spaces for problem-solving, and 62 percent think their office environments are too distracting.

 Do you fit into these categories?